- Planting & Care

 - Fruit: Large, long fruits that ripen to a deep maroon.
 Juicy, sweet-tart berry with delightful aroma.

 - Facts of note: Perfect for freezing, canning, jams, jellies, and eating fresh.
 Boysenberries were developed from European raspberries and three different varieties of native blackberry.
-Needs protection below 10°F. Boysenberries are the fruit that made Knott's Berry Farm of Buena Park, California famous.
+Needs protection below 10°F. Boysenberries are the fruit that made Knott's Berry Farm of Buena Park in Southern California famous.
+The berry was developed in the 1920's by Rudolph Boysen in Anaheim California and was commercialized by Walter Knott.
 Also known as Thornless Youngberry.

 - Plants are 2 year, grade #1